getsolus/eopkg/man/eopkg.1.md

  * `-q`, `--quiet`:

         Terse output only showing the package name, most useful in scripts.

 `update-repo (ur) <reponame?>`

     With no arguments this command will update all repository indexes by fetching them from their origin if a change has occurred.
 This will then synchronise the remote data with the local data so that changes to the repository are now visible to eopkg.

     You may optionally specify a repository name to only update that repository.

  * `-f`, `--force`:

     Forcibly update the repository indexes, even if the checksum file for the index hasn't been changed.
     Typically the checksum file is first consulted before downloading the larger index itself.

 `upgrade (up) <package-name?>`

     With no arguments this command will perform a full system upgrade, otherwise it will update the specified packages along with any resulting dependencies.
     Initially the remote repositories will be updated to ensure all metadata is up to date.

     During an upgrade, any packages marked as `Obsolete` will automatically be removed from the system.
 Any package replacements for packages that have been replaced with different upstreams, or indeed name changes, will be applied too.
 Thus, package removals are a normal part of the upgrade experience.

  * `--ignore-comar`:

         Bypass system configuration.
+Deprecated in favou
-Deprecated in favour of `usysconf(1)`
+         of `usysconf(1)`

  * `--ignore-safety`:

         Ignore safety switch on `system.base` component - highly dangerous.

  * `-n`, `--dry-run`:

         Only show what would happen, do not actually perform changes.

  * `--security-only`:

         Only apply updates that have been marked as security updates.

  * `-b`, `--bypass-update-repo`: